 It is way too easy to positively reinforce bad behavior.
 Once you reward bad behavior it begins to expand.
 Often we do this without noticing that this is what we have done.

 Another example.
 The child, in the store, begins to wine.
 Mom is getting tired and so she decides she has had enough.
 She leaves the store and goes home.
 The problem of whiny kid solved, for now.
 But over the years mom notices she has a very whiny kid.
 She can no longer go anywhere the child does not want to go or the whining begins.
-Another example of how a quick response to a misbehaving child can result in positively reinforcing a bad behavior.
+Another example of how a quick response to a misbehaving child can result in positively reinforcing bad behavior.

 A more adult example.
 Dad can’t find his keys.
 He is late for work.
 He begins to swear and yell.
 Mom goes running and helps dad find the keys.
 Problem solved for today.
 But over time if mom runs every time dad is frustrated and yells, dad will yell and swear more.
 Mom is unknowingly training dad to yell and swear.
-Sometimes these case end up in counseling.
+Sometimes these cases end up in counseling.
 More of them should.
 After a while, we start to believe that it is others that are making us mad and of course when mad we should vent our frustration.
-Anger management classes which include cognitive behavioral methods may be needed to break the cycle of anger, yelling and swear words.
+Anger management classes which include cognitive-behavioral methods may be needed to break the cycle of anger, yelling, and swear words.

 But it can get worse.
 Even if you do not reinforce bad behavior in your child other people may.
 I worked with one client who had older sisters.
 They lived in a poor part of town where there were lots of gangs.
-They used to dress their little brother up like a gang banger.
+They used to dress their little brother up as a gang banger.
 At three it looked “cute” when he reached thirteen and became a real gang banger they were surprised.
 They shouldn’t have been.
 They had positively reinforced his looking like and acting like a gang member so much it was natural for him to become one.

 This is one reason it worries me when people dress little girls in sexy or “trampy” outfits.
 Then when she gets to be a teen they try to clamp down on her clothes and behavior.
 She has been so thoroughly positively reinforced for acting in a sexualized manner why would she change?
 Besides she is not home now for you to change her behavior.
 She is out on an overnight date with that “cute” gang banger.